port-labs/port-docs/docs/tutorials/self-service-actions/webhook-actions/local-debugging-webhook.md

 sidebar_position: 1
 ---

-# Local debugging webhook
+# Debugging Webhooks locally

-In this guide, we will show how to debug Webhook `Action` that is sent via Port.
+In this guide, we will show you how to debug Webhook Self-Service Actions that are sent from Port locally.

+This example contains the initial steps to set up a standard changelog use case, by following this example you will see how you can locally debug the payload that Port sends you via the webhook [invocation method](../../../platform-overview/self-service-actions/setting-self-service-actions-in-port.md#invocation-method).

 ## Prerequisites

-- A Port API `CLIENT_ID` and `CLIENT_SECRET`
+- A Port API `CLIENT_ID` and `CLIENT_SECRET`;
 - Python & PIP installed
 - Nodejs